 For that reason, many users may not wish to have account details made publicly available to a third party other than their bank.
 But new markets for banking, such as Generation Y or millennials, are more accustomed to providing personal information without much reflection.
 These segments are comfortable sharing on Facebook and they tend to use other social media with abandon.
 For example, if you look at mobile banking users, they've all got a Instagram, Twitter or Facebook.
 In fact, the banks increasingly use social media to try and win over the next generation of customers, and so that mindset is not about to change any time soon.

 So, from an API perspective, this could create an absolute great hole for any would be attacker to get access to a user’s information if they could somehow discover that access condition.
 This risk makes it paramount to protect the identity or the key that is used to access that open banking API.
 In this new world, we can’t just think of machines in terms of microservices, containers, virtual systems, or otherwise.
-In reality, they will become the APIs of tomorrow and we will need to protect these identities.
+In reality, they will become the APIs of tomorrow and we will need to manage and protect these identities.

 But protecting API machine identities may be challenging as they fall outside the direct influence of the bank.
 In this sense, they may represent an attack vector because the bank has to trust that the information coming from the third party is really coming from that entity.
-So, we see with inside the bank, they can control the protection of their machine identities, even verifying their authenticity.
+So, we see with inside the bank, they can control the management of their machine identities, even verifying their authenticity.
 But now banks have to somehow enforce that third-party application developers do the same and protect the identity that they're using to initially authenticate with the bank.

 So, that in itself is opened up the risk surface for banks.
 Instead of just having a perimeter that's protected externally and has limited public facing keys, banks now have thousands of developers out there all who would have access to those APIs by signing up and getting a key.
 In this scenario, how would the bank enforce the protection of that key at that third party?

 With third-party developers all over the world, it’s difficult for the bank to control who can get access to a system where the API key is stored.
 Because this key is used to provide the API connectivity to the bank, then it is incredibly valuable to attackers.
-This makes it more important than ever that organizations require their partners to protect all types of machine identities.
+This makes it more important than ever that organizations require their partners to manage and protect all types of machine identities.